SmallSharpToolsOpenSource/BitlyForiOS/README.md

 ### Next

-Current this project is using the Legacy API.
+Currently this project is using the Legacy API.
 Updating to the current OAuth service will be the next step to support the [current authentication](http://dev.bitly.com/authentication.html system).
 In the meantime the Legacy API is still supported.

 -----